Interplay between time and energy in bosonic noisy quantum metrology: Noise estimation

 \section{Noise estimation}

-The second class of estimation protocols we discuss is noise estimation.
-I.e., we assume that the parameter is encoded solely in the dissipative part of the Lindblad equation~\eqref{eq:model}.
-Moreover, we assume, that the parameter does not change the ``type'' of noise, but only its magnitude.
-I.e., the parameter is encoded in the scalars multiplying Lindblad operators.
-Then QFI arises at most linearly with time and it is bounded by~\cite{wan2022bounds}:
+We now move beyond Hamiltonian parameters, and focus on noise estimation i.e., we assume that the parameter is encoded solely in the dissipative part of the Lindblad equation~\eqref{eq:model}.
+Moreover, we assume, that the parameter does not change the ``type'' of noise, but only its magnitude, i.e., the parameter is encoded in the scalars multiplying Lindblad operators.
+Under this assumption, the QFI grows at most linearly with time and it is bounded by~\cite{wan2022bounds}:

-That will be the case in the problem of the temperature of thermal bath estimation and the loss rate estimation.
-For the more general cases, where the change in parameter changes the shape of Lindblad operators, see App. \ref{app:general}.
-In contrast to unitary evolution, when for small times QFI arises quadratically, so the minimal time of a single iteration is required for optimal performance, in the noise estimation, this time may be arbitrarily short.
-We only need to remember that the Lindblad equation itself comes from averaging over some finite time so that the analysis for the smaller time scales is trivially nonmeaningful (as it would require a microscopic description that goes beyond the approximations implicit in the Master equation).
+This setting corresponds to estimation of the temperature of thermal bath and of the loss rate.
+For more general cases, where the parameter affects the shape of Lindblad operators, see App.~\ref{app:general}.
+In contrast to unitary evolution, for which the short-time QFI grows quadratically, and for which a specific optimal time of a single iteration is required for optimal performance, for noise estimation the optimal time may be arbitrarily short.
+We only need to remember that the Lindblad equation itself comes from averaging over some finite time so that the analysis for the smaller time scales is trivially nonmeaningful (as it would require a microscopic description that goes beyond the approximations implicit in the master equation).

 In the examples discussed so far, the parameter value was estimated from the mean value of the measured observable, so the variance of the estimator could be calculated from the error propagation formula (the inverse of the SNR).
-In general, by having access to the full statistics of the measurement results, better precision can sometimes be achieved by choosing a more efficient estimator.
+If the formula is optimized over the choice of the observable \eqref{eq:fishdef}, estimating from the mean already leads to minimal error.
+However, if the observed quantity is fixed (and not necessarily optimal for estimating the parameter), by having access to the full statistics of the measurement results, better precision can sometimes be achieved by choosing a more efficient estimator.
 Let $p_\var(i)$ be the probability of obtaining the measurement result $i$, while the true value of the parameter is $\var$.
-Then classical Fisher information (FI) is given as:
+Then the classical Fisher information (FI) is given as: